Brunonascdev/besu-guild-sample/README.md

 # Introduction to Hyperledger Besu Guild

-This repository was created as a sample of **Hyperledger Besu**.
+This repository serves as a comprehensive sample project for Hyperledger Besu, an Ethereum client designed to meet enterprise needs, offering both permissioned and public network functionalities.

+## Repository Structure

-The folder structure looks like this:
+The folder structure of this project is organized as follows:

 ```bash
 Sample_Network/